whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter2.md

       </tbody>
     </table>
     <p>
-      During travel, when the party gets close to Cur'Estan, do one of the following random encounters from the random encounters section in this chapter:
+      During travel, when the party gets close to Northport, do one of the following random encounters from the random encounters section in this chapter:
     </p>
     <ul>
       <li>Raid</li>